EgoCross: Benchmarking Multimodal Large Language Models for Cross-Domain Egocentric Video Question Answering

 \subsection{Egocentric Video Understanding}

-Egocentric video understanding has gained growing attention for modeling human perception and interaction from a first-person view.
-Beyond perception tasks like action recognition~\cite{wang2021interactive}, pose estimation~\cite{wang2023scene}, and ego-exo correspondence~\cite{fu2024objectrelator, fu2025cross}, EgocentricQA~\cite{fan2019egovqa,jia2022egotaskqa,mangalam2023egoschema,cheng2024egothink,plizzari2025omnia,zhou2025egotextvqa,li2025clivis} has emerged as a particularly informative yet challenging task.
-Widely used EgocentricQA benchmarks include EgoVQA~\cite{fan2019egovqa}, EgoTaskQA~\cite{jia2022egotaskqa}, and EgoSchema~\cite{mangalam2023egoschema}, with several new datasets recently introduced to address different challenges.
-For example, EgoThink~\cite{cheng2024egothink} focuses on complex reasoning, EgoTempo~\cite{plizzari2025omnia} on temporal understanding, and EgoTextVQA~\cite{zhou2025egotextvqa} on understanding text from egocentric scenes.
+Egocentric video understanding, modeling human perception from a first-person view, has gained growing attention.Beyond basic perception~\cite{wang2021interactive, wang2023scene}, EgocentricQA has emerged as a key task.
+Initial benchmarks like EgoVQA~\cite{fan2019egovqa}, EgoTaskQA~\cite{jia2022egotaskqa}, and EgoSchema~\cite{mangalam2023egoschema} have been joined by new datasets focusing on complex reasoning~\cite{cheng2024egothink}, temporal understanding~\cite{plizzari2025omnia}, and scene text~\cite{zhou2025egotextvqa}.
 The increasing data has also spurred the development of specialized models for egocentric video understanding, typically adapted from MLLMs.
 However, most existing work remains confined to daily-life scenarios, with limited attention paid to domain shifts.
-In contrast, our work fills this gap by emphasizing the importance of real-world, out-of-distribution targets and introducing the first comprehensive cross-domain testbed for EgocentricQA.
+Our work fills this gap by introducing the first cross-domain testbed for EgocentricQA, emphasizing real-world, out-of-distribution targets.